AWPA Scholarships and Awards

 The award is up to an amount of $2,500 on a dollar for dollar basis to assist a member to undertake practical flight training in a helicopter.

-- Applicants must be a permanent resident of Australia and hold a current CASA Medical Certificate.
+• Applicants must be resident in Australia and hold a current CASA Medical Certificate.

 Value: $2,500 on a dollar for dollar basis.